brandongregory/dndhelp/src/5e-character-creation/mental-stats-compared.md

 ### High Charisma, Low Intelligence

 A character with high Charisma and low Intelligence is your stereotypical jock.
-They’re very confident, and that confidence shines through in everything they do, but thinking just isn’t their strong suit.
+They’re confident, and that confidence shines through in everything they do, but thinking just isn’t their strong suit.

 Sometimes you can go for a straightforward approach to this combination.
 An example of this would be **Steve Harris, from _Stranger Things_**.
 Steve is charming and popular, and he knows what he’s good at, but he’s also aware that he’s not as smart as his friends and defers to them in matters of intellectual thought.
 His friends occasionally poke fun at him for his less-than-intellectual approach to things, but he always comes through for his friends when they’re in danger.

-Sometimes this type of character can be very far from your stereotypical jock, however, being more of a loveable doofus that people like to be around and follow, even if they’re not the brightest.
+Sometimes this type of character can be far from your stereotypical jock, however, being more of a loveable doofus that people like to be around and follow, even if they’re not the brightest.
 Characters like this are often the heart of their parties and get along very well with other party members, and even enemies.

 An example of this type of character is **Hurley Reyes from _Lost_**.
 Hurley was initially a smaller character in the show, but his popularity with fans and his ability to connect with any other character on the show made him one of the longest-lasting characters.
 In that time, he showed a fierce determination to accomplish his goals even despite physical limitations, and he showed his ability to win people over, being one of the first outsiders to gain the trust of Benjamin Linus.